joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/basics-of-pixel-bender-shaders.md

 Follow these steps to create the Pixel Bender bytecode file:

 1. Open Adobe Pixel Bender Toolkit.
-If necessary, from the Build menu choose “Turn on Flash Player warnings and errors.”
+If necessary, from the Build menu choose "Turn on Flash Player warnings and errors."

 2. Copy the Pixel Bender code listing and paste it into the code editor pane of the Pixel Bender Toolkit.

-3. From the File menu, choose “Export kernel filter for Flash Player.”
+3. From the File menu, choose "Export kernel filter for Flash Player."

 4. Save the Pixel Bender bytecode file in the same directory as the Flash document.
-The file’s name should match the name specified in the example description.
+The file's name should match the name specified in the example description.

 The ActionScript part of each example is written as a class file.
 To test the